jpegleg/enchanter/README.md

 The XChaCha20Poly1305 AEAD uses that final key material and a NONCE IV that has time data and random data from the system.

-See https://github.com/jpegleg/enchantress for AES-256 file encryption - otherwise the tool is the mostly the same.
+See https://github.com/jpegleg/enchantress for AES-256 file encryption with a similar tool.

 ## Installing